More

 See this video to understand more about phonological awareness!

-After they are aware of the smallest sounds they can blend them together to read and segment them to spell them better.
+After they know the smallest sounds, they can blend them together to read and segment them to spell them better.

 The two words are widely used interchangeably.
 Although they deal with similar skills, they are not exactly the same.

-Phonological awareness is an umbrella concept that contains phonics, and phonemic awareness.
-Whereas, phonemic awareness is the ability to understand the “phonemes”- the smallest unit of sound that words make.
+Phonological awareness is an umbrella concept that contains phonics and phonemic awareness.
+In contrast, phonemic awareness is the ability to understand the “phonemes”- the smallest unit of sound that words make.

-For example the word ‘bat’ has three phonemes: /b/ /æ/ and /t/.
-When your child is able to understand and identify different sounds that make up a word, that is called phonemic awareness.
+For example, the word ‘bat’ has three phonemes: /b/ /æ/ and /t/.
+When your child can understand and identify different sounds that make up a word, that is called phonemic awareness.

 Phonemic awareness is a subset of phonological awareness.